Morgan Stanley’s Return To Office Policy & Timeline

 Morgan Stanley Return To Office

-Morgan Stanley returned to the office in February of 2022.
-In July of 2022, Morgan Stanley tightened restrictions on remote work by stating that sales people can no longer work more than 90 days per year from home (it’s unclear if the policy applies to employees outside of sales).
-Morgan Stanley CEO, James Gorman, has maintained his pro-office and anti-remote work stance since the beginning of the pandemic.
+Morgan Stanley first returned to the office in February of 2022.
+In July of 2022, Morgan Stanley tightened restrictions on remote work by stating that salespeople can no longer work more than 90 days per year from home (it’s unclear if the policy applies to employees outside of sales).

 Morgan Stanley’s Return To Office: Current Policy

-• Office Visit Expectations: 90 days limit of remote work per year (for sales staff)
+• Sales staff: 90-day limit of remote work per year

 • Office Space Footprint: Unknown